Rheumatoid Arthritis Awareness Day

 - Incorporating low-impact aerobic exercise

-- Diet and maintaining a healthy weight
+- Eat a healthy diet and maintain a healthy weight

 - Infusing stress-free lifestyle